-Council is to develop a long-term financial plan (Strategic Financial Plan) that is consistent with the Strategic Plan.
-Community input is to be sought at the draft stage so that such input can help to shape the plan.
+Council willis to develop a long-term financial plan (Strategic Financial Plan) that is consistent with the Strategic Plan. , and all risks will be identified with mechanisms put in place to minimise such risks.
+Community input is to will be sought at the draft an early stage so that such input can help to shape the plan.

-Council is to ensure that it receives sufficient reports and other information to adequately monitor its performance, resource allocation, expenditure and activities, and the efficiency and effectiveness of its service delivery.
+Council will-is to ensure that it receives sufficient reports and other information to adequately monitor its performance, resource allocation, expenditure and activities, and the efficiency and effectiveness of its service delivery.